pike13inc/reporting_api_example/README.md

 #### Franchise revenue report

-We will only report on the top ten revenue-generating franchises.
+Find the top ten revenue-generating franchises.
 As no timeframe is filtered this includes all sales ever recorded in Front Desk.

 ##### Request
 ```bash